siteorigin/siteorigin-corp/readme.txt

 == Changelog ==

+= 1.9.2 - 07 December 2018 =
+* Minor styling fixes for the WooCommerce Cart, Checkout and Order Received pages.
+* Minor responsive adjustments to the prebuilt Page Builder home page layout.
+* Adjusted the full screen search positioning to avoid the field being covered by mobile browser keyboards.
+* Prevented the mobile menu scroll bar from appearing in Firefox when not required.
+Added scroll bar styling for WebKit.

 = 1.9.1 - 09 November 2018 =
 * Updated header gmpg.org link to https.
 * Resolved mini-cart icon height issue in IE 11.